yuqingjin/course_selector_json_server/README.md

 On browser, check json-server main page(http://localhost:3000 ) for our json-server.

-Click “/posts”, check our todos data. (http://localhost:3000/posts)
+Click “/posts”, check our posts data. (http://localhost:3000/posts)

 # Try it: